grezniczek/redcap_survey_auth/README.md

 ## Public Dashboards and Reports

-When editing an existing Project Dashboard or Report that is publicly accessible, additional protection options are shown:
+Survey Auth options appear in a separate blue panel when editing an existing public Project Dashboard or an existing Report.
+Report protection applies when the report is public.
+Enable the protection switch to require login.

-- The option to protect a dashboard or report with a login screen (_Dashboard/Report is protected by Survey Auth_).

 In REDCap installations that use a separate endpoint for surveys, additional options are available:

 - The option to require login for both endpoints or only for the (external) survey endpoint or the (internal) REDCap endpoint.
 - The option to deny access to public dashboards/reports when accessed via the (external) survey endpoint.
 The message that is displayed in such a case can be set in the module's project level configuration.

+The copy icon beside each endpoint option copies that endpoint’s public report/dashboard link, including its configured base path.
+The button briefly turns green after a successful copy.
+Copying a link does not change protection settings or share authorization.

 ![Protection of Public Dashboards](images/public-dashboard-protection.png)